Q: How to fix Windows cannot be installed on drive 0 partitions 1?

 If you are planning to install your OS, you must copy all your files first.
 For this reason, you will need a partition or a drive that has a partitioning system.
 You can opt to save this system as GUID Partitioning Table (GPT) or as Master Boot Record (MBR).

 During Windows installation, it is common to experience some issues.
-Windows cannot be installed to this disk 0 partition 1 is a common error.
+Windows cannot be installed on this drive is a common error.
 The big issue with this is that the Windows installation process is inhibited.
 The error comes with varying messages

 What could be causing such errors?
 Below we will find out more about it.